oliverturner/portify/README.md

 - A login button and some links to sample endpoints
 - An explanation of some of the conventions around typing pure JS

-In the meantime please dig into the code and take a look!
+In the meantime please dig into the code and feel free to ask questions!